Tim Hill (baseball): Amateur career

 Hill attended Granada Hills Charter High School in Los Angeles, California.
 Undrafted out of high school, Hill attended junior college at Palomar College his freshman year.
-He then moved on to four-year Bacone College.
-Hill was drafted by the Kansas City Royals in the 32nd round of the 2014 Major League Baseball draft.
+He then moved on to four-year Bacone College, an NAIA school.
+In his senior year at Bacone, he had a 10–2 win–loss record and a 1.89 earned run average (ERA).

 Professional career

 Kansas City Royals

-Hill signed and spent 2014 with both the Idaho Falls Chukars and Lexington Legends, posting a combined 3–1 win–loss record and 1.64 earned run average (ERA) in 22 innings pitched.
+The Kansas City Royals selected Hill in the 32nd round of the 2014 Major League Baseball draft.
+Hill signed and spent 2014 with both the Idaho Falls Chukars and Lexington Legends, posting a combined 3–1 win–loss record and 1.64 ERA in 22 innings pitched.
 He missed all of 2015 while undergoing treatment for stage 3 Colon cancer.
 In 2016, he played for the Wilmington Blue Rocks and Northwest Arkansas Naturals, compiling a combined 2–4 record and 3.43 ERA with 62 strikeouts in 63 total innings pitched between both teams, and in 2017, he once again played for both Wilmington and Northwest Arkansas, going 1–2 with a 4.26 ERA in 40 total games between the two clubs.
 The Royals added him to their 40-man roster after the 2017 season.

 Hill made the 25-man roster for the 2018 Royals, and had his MLB debut on Opening Day, March 29, pitching 1/3 of an inning in relief against the Chicago White Sox; he hit the first batter he faced, Leury García.
 He finished the 2018 season going 1–4 with a 4.53 ERA over 45 2/3 innings.
 Hill produced a 2–0 record with a 3.61 ERA over 39 2/3 innings for the Royals in 2019.